Certificate in Global Supply Chain Management

 - GSCM 504: Fundamentals of Global Supply Chain Management

-This course must be taken first in the certificate program.
 Students will also choose three electives from the choices below:

 - GSCM 580: Global Strategic Sourcing